 boys jostling to get their photos taken

-for a couple of dollars to show me around the fort, so I don’t know if any of this information is correct, but he told me that there’s no Jains left in Jaisalmer any more.
+couple of dollars to show me around the fort, so I don’t know if any of this information is correct, but he told me that there’s no Jains left in Jaisalmer any more.
 One of them has a Ganesh figure in it, because apparently the Jains were fleeing persecution somewhere else and the Maharaja or whoever gave them the building to use but insisted they honour some of the Hindu deities too.
 The artwork in most of the temples is really intricate and some are colourful too, using only vegetable dyes.
 Some have lots of jade (?) carvings of whichever tirthankar

 the temple is devoted to.
 These all look the same to me and all look a bit like the Buddha - slightly weird.
 They have their eyes open, which apparently signifies something about the sect (or caste?) of Jainism they belong to.

 The guide also took me up to places on the wall of the fort where you get a good view over the city and the surrounding countryside, but unfortunately my camera battery went flat.
 There’s plenty of other things to see within the fort and it’s worth wandering around for a while.
-Unfortunately all
+Unfortunately all the tourism

 Jaipur - Nahargarh fort